LovelyBuggies/Nino-hist/README.md

 If, while working on the project, you need any other python packages, such as for plotting, add them to the "requirements.txt" or in "setup.py" and re-install requirements `(.env)$ pip install -r requirements.txt`.

-Just `$ rm -r .env` if you want to remove this enviroment, and `$ jupyter kernelspec nino-hist` to remove kernel correspondingly.
+Just `$ rm -r .env` if you want to remove this enviroment, and `$ jupyter kernelspec remove nino-hist` to remove kernel correspondingly.

 ### Conda